intellectmind/ChunkEntityLimiter/README.md

 Entity and Item Chunk Limit Cleanup Plugin for Folia, Paper, and Other Server Platforms.

-You can modify the default configuration in the ChunkLimiter folder under the plugins folder.
+You can modify the default configuration in the ChunkEntityLimiter folder under the plugins folder.

 Provide the following two commands: